Fair Integral Network Flows: Introduction

 A closely related previous work is due to Kaibel, Onn, and Sarrabezolles \cite{KOS}.
 They considered (in an equivalent formulation) the problem of finding an integer-valued uncapacitated $st$-flow with specified flow-amount $K$ which is decreasingly minimal on the whole edge-set $A$.
 They developed an algorithm which is polynomial in the size of digraph $D=(V,A)$ plus the value of $K$ but is not polynomial in the size of number $K$ (which is roughly $\lceil \log K\rceil $).
 This is analogous to the well-known characteristic of the classic Ford--Fulkerson max-flow algorithm \cite{Ford-Fulkerson}, where the running time is proportional to the largest value $g_{\max}$ of the capacity function $g$, and therefore this algorithm is not polynomial (unless $g_{\max}$ is small in the sense that it is bounded by a polynomial of $\vert A\vert $).
 It should also be mentioned that Kaibel et al. considered exclusively the uncapacitated $st$-flow problem, where no capacity (upper-bound) restrictions are imposed on the edges.
 (For example, the flow-value on any edge is allowed to be $K$.)

 In the present work, we consider the more general question when $F\subseteq A$ is an arbitrarily specified subset of edges, and we are interested in finding a feasible integral max-flow whose restriction to $F$ is decreasingly minimal.
 This problem substantially differs from its special case with $F=S_{A}$ mentioned above in that the set of restrictions of max-flows to $F$ is not necessarily a base-polyhedron.
-Therefore, a dec-min max-flow is not necessarily inc-max.
+The significant difference is nicely demonstrated by the fact that an element $z$ of an M-convex set, as mentioned earlier, is dec-min if and only if it is inc-max if and only if it is a square-sum minimizer, whereas these three criteria are (pairwise) different for integral feasible network flows (see Section~\ref{SCconvmin}).
+In this light, it is not surprising that the dec-min problem for integral network flows is much harder than for M-convex sets.

+We emphasize the fundamental difference between fractional and integral dec-min flows.
+Figure~\ref{FGflowRZ} demonstrates this difference for a simple example, where all edges have a unit capacity ($g \equiv 1$) and dec-min unit flows from $s$ to $t$ are considered for $F = A$ (all edges).
+Whereas the dec-min fractional flow is uniquely determined, there are two dec-min integral flows.

 As the theory of network flows has a multitude of applications, the algorithm presented in this paper may also be useful in these special cases.
-For example, the paper by Harvey, Ladner, Lov\'asz, and Tamir \cite{HLLT} considered the problem of finding a subgraph of a bipartite graph $G=(S,T;E)$ for which the degree-sequence in $S$ is identically 1 and the degree-sequence in $T$ is decreasing minimal.
-This problem was extended to a more general setting (see \cite{FM19partB}) but the following version needs the present general flow approach: Find a subgraph of $G=(S,T;E)$ of $\gamma $ edges for which the degree-sequence on the whole node-set $S\cup T$ (or on an arbitrarily specified subset of $S\cup T$) is decreasingly minimal.
+For example, the paper by Harvey, Ladner, Lov\'asz, and Tamir \cite{HLLT} considered the problem of finding a subgraph of a bipartite graph $G=(S,T;E)$ for which the degree-sequence in $S$ is identically 1 and the degree-sequence in $T$ is decreasingly minimal.
+This problem was extended to a more general setting (see \cite{FM21partB}) but the following version needs the present general flow approach: Find a subgraph of $G=(S,T;E)$ of $\gamma $ edges for which the degree-sequence on the whole node-set $S\cup T$ (or on an arbitrarily specified subset of $S\cup T$) is decreasingly minimal.

-We emphasize the fundamental difference between fractional and integral dec-min flows.
-Figure~\ref{FGflowRZ} demonstrates this difference for a simple example, where all edges have a unit capacity ($g \equiv 1$) and dec-min unit flows from $s$ to $t$ are considered for $F = A$ (all edges) Whereas the dec-min fractional flow is uniquely determined, there are two dec-min integral flows.

 Our main goal is to provide a description of the set of integral max-flows which are dec-min on $F$ as well as a strongly polynomial algorithm to find such a max-flow.
 The description makes it possible to solve algorithmically even the minimum cost dec-min max-flow problem.
 Instead of maximum $st$-flows, we consider the formally more general (though equivalent) setting of modular flows which, however, allows a technically simpler discussion.